Best Laptops for Mechanical Engineering Students

 • Upgradeable RAM and storage, compact all-in-one keyboard design

-HP’s Victus line is designed for gamers, but the specs translate perfectly to engineering work.
-The AMD Ryzen 7 5800H is an 8-core processor that delivers what HP calls “desktop-level performance,” and they’re not exaggerating.
-Pair it with the RTX 3050 Ti and you’ve got a machine that can run SolidWorks, Fusion 360, and ANSYS without the stuttering you’d get on integrated graphics.
+HP’s Victus line was designed for gamers, but the specs translate directly to engineering work.
+The AMD Ryzen 7 5800H is an 8-core processor with a 4.4GHz boost clock and 20MB of L3 cache — HP’s “desktop-level performance” claim holds up in practice.
+Pair it with the RTX 3050 Ti’s 4GB GDDR6 and you’ve got a machine that runs SolidWorks, Fusion 360, and ANSYS without the stuttering you’d get on integrated graphics.
+The 144Hz IPS display also makes 3D model navigation smoother than the 60Hz displays on most budget picks.

 • Upgradeable RAM and storage lets you scale the laptop as your needs grow